Baby Murderer Jailed for At Least 18 Years

-Laura Castle shook 13-month-old Leiland-James Corkill at her home in Barrow, Cumbria, in January 2021.
+Laura Castle, 38, shook 13-month-old Leiland-James Corkill at their home in Barrow, Cumbria, in January 2021.
+The toddler, taken into care at birth, had moved in with the Castles just months earlier.

-She had admitted manslaughter but at Preston Crown Court was found guilty of murder and child cruelty.
-Her husband Scott Castle was cleared of causing or allowing the boy’s death.
+At Preston Crown Court, Castle was found guilty of murder and child cruelty, despite her earlier manslaughter plea.
+Her husband Scott Castle was cleared of any wrongdoing.

-Mr Justice Jeremy Baker said Castle had a “selfish desire” to keep Leiland-James even though she was struggling to bond with the baby and it was a “tragedy” the Castles did not end the adoption.
+Mr Justice Jeremy Baker described Laura Castle’s “selfish desire” to keep Leiland-James despite struggling to bond as a “tragedy” that neither of them ended the adoption.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.